MethodicConfigurator

 Integration testing

-The five different sub-applications are first tested independently.
+The different sub-applications are first tested independently.
+Each has detailed testing strategies documented in their respective architecture files:

 Only after each one performs 100% as expected, they are integrated and tested together.
 This speeds up the development process.